 Clayton Osbon, the JetBlue Airways Corp.
-(JBLU) pilot arrested in March after his erratic behavior led to the diversion of a flight, was freed from federal custody and forbidden to board or fly an aircraft.
+(JBLU:US) pilot arrested in March after his erratic behavior led to the diversion of a flight, was freed from federal custody and forbidden to board or fly an aircraft.

 U.S. District Judge Mary Lou Robinson in Amarillo, Texas, today ordered the release of Osbon, 49, who in July was found not guilty by reason of insanity of interfering with his flight crew.
 The judge required him to seek treatment at the Federal Medical Center in Butner, North Carolina.